 Dandelion greens are delicious in salads, and you can also add them to your green juices and smoothies.
-You can even make a Dandelion Cafe Latte using prebiotic-rich dandelion root tea.
+You can even make a Dandelion Root Cafe Latte using prebiotic-rich dandelion root tea.

 Asparagus is one of my favorite vegetables and also happens to be a fantastic source of prebiotics.

 Asparagus can be enjoyed steamed, as a side dish, or as part of a salad.
 You can also try my gut-friendly Ginger Garlic Asparagus recipe.

 Bananas are high in fiber, vitamins, and minerals, and are easy to find year round.
 Slightly unripe bananas have particularly powerful prebiotic effects.
 They can increase good gut bacteria, reduce bloating, and improve muscle relaxation.19,20,21